Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

 \subsection{Local models}

 Intermittent time series are commonly forecast \citep[Sec 13.8]{Hyndman_2021} using \textit{local} models, i.e., by learning an independent model on each time series.
-Such models can be trained with little amount of training data but do not exploit the availability of large amount of time series.
-Among the local models we select a baseline (in-sample quantiles) and two advanced approaches (iETS and TweedieGP).
+A number of local models which provide point forecast only have been proposed to forecast intermittent time series, such as Croston's method \citep{Croston_1972} and its modifications \citep{Syntetos_Boylan_2005, Teunter_Syntetos_Babai_2011}; we do not include them as they do not provide a predictive distribution.

 \paragraph*{In-sample quantiles} This model assumes the time series to be constituted by i.i.d. samples.
-The predictive distribution for each time step is the empirical distribution of the data; thus, the quantile of the $h$-steps ahead predictive distribution equals the quantile of the training data.
-In-sample quantiles are immediate to compute; despite their simplicity, they provide competitive probabilistic forecasts for intermittent time series, see, e.g., \citet{Kolassa_2016, spiliotis2021product, Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}.
+The predictive distribution for each time step is the empirical distribution of the data; thus, the $q$-th quantile of the $h$-steps ahead predictive distribution equals the $q$-th quantile of the training data.
+In-sample quantiles (ISQ) are immediate to compute; despite their simplicity, they provide competitive probabilistic forecasts for intermittent time series, see, e.g., \citet{Kolassa_2016}, \citet{spiliotis2021product}, and \citet{Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}.

 \paragraph*{iETS} iETS \citep{Svetunkov_Boylan_2023} specializes the \textit{ETS} model \citep[Chap.8]{Hyndman_2021} to intermittent time series.
 Based on Croston's decomposition \citep{Croston_1972}, iETS identifies, for each observation $y_t$, the demand $d_t$ and the occurrence $o_t$: